-I’ve done everything on a shoe-string budget, so aside from building the structure and filling it with sand, the cost to “furnish” the sandbox has been very minimal.
+All of the ideas you see here have been done on a shoe-string budget.
+Aside from building the structure and filling it with sand, the cost to “furnish” the sandbox has been very minimal.

 Seating and a work space: